scizen9/SEDM-Docs/archive/Old_Efficiency.rst

     and the throughput of the instrument without the lenslet array (green).

-The yellow curve was derived using the KPY pipeline using incorrect wavelenth bins and is superceded by :ref:`figure one <fig-efficiency>`.
+The yellow curve was derived the same way that :ref:`figure four
+<fig-eff_nodw>` was calculated.
+Our best calculation shown in :ref:`figure
+three <fig-efficiency>` has a shape closer to the gray curve, but with a lower peak throughput by a factor of more than six.
 We point out that the gray curve is calculated for a single spaxel ray and does not account for losses due to the lenslet filling factor or dead zones between lenses.
 It is puzzling that our initial (and incorrect) calculation agrees so well with the lab throughput measurements shown by the red and blue curves.
 It is possible that there is still some accounting for wavelength bins in the